The Great(est) Pumpkin Pie Recipe

 Lots of good stuff below!

-- Maple and brown sugar together: Maple and brown sugar give you different flavors.
+- Maple, brown sugar, and white sugar together: Maple and brown sugar give you different flavors.
 White sugar’s in there to keep it from getting muddy or one-dimensional.
 The pumpkin actually comes through instead of drowning in sweetness.

 - Cornstarch holds it together: One tablespoon.
 That’s it.
 Your slices come out clean but the custard still has give to it.
 Not stiff, not runny.